gabesoft/trans/README.md

 <a name="lastfn" />
 ### last()

-Replaces the current array with its last element.
+Replaces the target array with its last element.

 ``` javascript
 trans([ 1, 2, 4 ]).last().value();